 I really hope I helped you guys even a little bit, with my article regarding the best headphones for tinnitus.

-Again please take care of your ears and the volume level on headphones.
+Again please take care of your ears and the volume level on your headphones.